Advanced purified bottled water sourced from wastewater

 40 years of water reuse technology and experience is now available in a bottle!

 The Orange County Water District (OCWD) has managed the Orange County Groundwater Basin, the major source of potable water for the region, since 1933.
-Today, the basin provides 75% of the water needs for 2.4 million people.
+Today, the basin provides 75 percent of the water needs for more than 2.5 million people.

 The demand for clean water far exceeds the basin’s natural replenishment rates.
 The Groundwater Replenishment System (GWRS), a joint effort between OCWD and the Orange County Sanitation District (OCSD), came online in 2008 to provide reliable water to protect the basin from subsidence and seawater contamination and to meet future water demands.